opturtio/ElevateR/doc/implementation_document.md

 3. **Elevation Feature**:
    - After selecting a station, the user can press an "Elevate" button.
+   - The selected marker changes color to black to indicate elevation launched from that station.
    - This triggers a backend process that fetches travel times between the selected station and the nearest 100 stations.
    - A heatmap is generated, color-coded based on travel time from the selected station to nearby stations.